The Raveonettes: Pe'ahi

-2016 Atomized (Anti-Album), hiatus and return
+2016 Atomized (Anti-Album), hiatus, return and The Raveonettes Sing…

 In 2015 the band announced the Rave-Sound-of-the-Month saying that in every month of 2016 the band were recording and releasing a new song.
 Dubbed by the band as the Anti-Album, the twelve songs were released individually for download online in each month of the year and were released 21 April 2017 as a full album titled 2016 Atomized.